 It’s about the size of a softball.
 The front of the device has a sexy, future-retro grill similar to what you’d find on a sports car.
 With the red LED light glowing you know it’s powered up and ready to pick up anything from voiceovers and singing to guitar cabinets and acoustic instruments.

-Looks aside, there are two really great advantages to picking up this mic instead of similarly priced USB microphones.
+Looks aside, there are a couple of key advantages to picking it up instead of other USB microphones in its class.

 Firstly, it’s really cheap these days.
-If you look in the right place (hint: Amazon.com), you should be able to scoop the version with a white finish for less than $75.
-Gloss black and brushed aluminum finishes are also available for a little more.
+If you look in the right place (hint: Amazon.com), you should be able to scoop one up for less than $75.
+It comes in its classic textured white finish, gloss black, or brushed aluminum.

 Cardioid – This is the default setting that podcasters and musicians alike use the most.
-Sound coming from directly in front of the mic is accepted.
+The sound coming from directly in front of the mic is accepted.
 Background noise coming from the rear of the microphone is rejected.

 Omnidirectional – This setting captures sound in 360 degrees so essentially everything going on in the room can be heard.
 Omnidirectional recording can be very useful for ambiance.
 Listeners feel like they are in the same setting as the speakers.

 I have to admit I was expecting tinny audio from such a humble device.
-Considering the price, the Snowball is actually a decent sounding little mic.
+Considering the price point, the Snowball is actually a good-sounding little mic.
 Lows have a nice thud and highs are crisp.

 Blue’s Snowball provides a heck of a value for beginning podcasters and songwriters.
 However, let’s be clear, you won’t be getting the type of sound you need to make hit records.

 If you are getting started but aren’t sure where the hobby will carry you, don’t hesitate to pick up the Snowball.
-Even if you decide to get a better main microphone down the road you’ll still find plenty of uses for it.
+Even if you decide to get a better main microphone down the road, you’ll still find plenty of uses for it as a complementary production mic.
 Specifically, the omnidirectional function will keep you coming back for more.